 My adrenaline kicked in because I knew that whoever came to that conclusion obviously did not understand the power of God.
 Then Bill gave me the best lead-in I’ve ever had when he asked, “So based on your professional opinion, what do you think of that advice?”

 “No, ” I explained, God wants you to be happy together, but it will never come by failing to follow His plan and precepts.
-Since God is the author of marriage, he intended it to be loving, intimate and fulfilling and He wants that for you more than you could ever know.”
+Since God is the author of marriage, He intended it to be loving, intimate and fulfilling.
+In addition, He wants that for you more than you could ever know.”

-Although they were Christians, Bill and Carla were not experiencing love, intimacy and fulfillment because they were leaving God out of their lives and marriage.
+Although they were Christians, Bill and Carla were not experiencing love, intimacy and fulfillment.
+They were leaving God out of their lives and marriage.
 They weren’t following some of God’s fundamental principles.
-After three hours of counseling with them, we prayed together, and they made a decision to go to work on making the necessary changes to rebuild their relationship.
+After three hours of counseling with them, we prayed together.
+They made a decision to go to work on making the necessary changes to rebuild their relationship.
 Today they enjoy a loving relationship.

-Almost every marriage, at some point, faces a time of crisis when one or both spouses think they cannot endure the conflict and pain any longer.
+Almost every marriage, at some point, faces a time of crisis.
+One or both spouses think they cannot endure the conflict and pain any longer.
 What they don’t realize, is that this is not a time to give up hope.
-Instead of getting stuck in a pit of anger, frustration, hopelessness, and opting for divorce, there is a way to turn your marriage around.
-Regardless of how you or your spouse feel toward each other now, or how troubled and hopeless you have become, if you seek Godly counsel, it’s possible to work through your marital problems.
-Like hundreds of couples that we’ve worked with, you’ll discover that not only does God have a plan for marriage, but He has a plan for fixing and restoring a broken down marriage.
+Remember, despite anger, frustration, hopelessness or opting for divorce there is a way to turn your marriage around.
+Regardless of how you or your spouse feel toward each other now, or how troubled and hopeless you have become, if you seek Godly counsel it IS possible to work through your marital problems.
+Like hundreds of couples that we’ve worked with, you’ll discover that God has a plan for marriage.
+His plan is for fixing and restoring a broken down marriage.
 This includes resolving conflict, healing the past and restoring love and intimacy.